 What Do They Eat?

-How Will I Identify Bagworm Damage and What Are Lawn Insect Treatment Options?
+How Will I Identify Bagworm Damage?

 Depending on the extent of the bagworm infestation, damage can range from minor to total destruction of the foliage.
 Other telltale signs of bagworms are branch tips turning brown on evergreen trees and small holes appearing on the leaves of deciduous trees.